sainivicky402/Pharmaceutical-Sales-Prediction-across-multiple-stores/README.md

 Web app deployment on Heroku or similar platforms
 This README is prepared by Vicky Saini.

-Note:- Couldnot able to upload many file due to large size
+Note:- Couldnot able to upload many file due to large size(if you run the code can have all the files)